wilsonzlin/minify-html/notes/Parsing.md

 ## Limitations

-- Input must be UTF-8.
+- Input must be valid UTF-8 without BOM.
 - All HTML is interpreted as HTML5.
 - [Escaped and double-escaped](./Script%20data.md) script content are not supported.